-When reading the book ‘A History of the World in 100 Objects’, we are told that the harem slaves were ‘girl’s and boys’ of an indiscriminate age.
-They were ‘highly trained to sing, dance and entertain the caliph’ and his cohorts.
-What the book does not say but hints at the fact they were sex slaves, kept for the pleasure of men.
-My blood boiled when I read the quote about sex slavery being something to aspire to in ancient Samarra.
-This told me how horrific and dangerous life must have been for women and children outside of the court for this to be the better option.
+When reading the book ‘A History of the World in 100 Objects’, we are informed that the harem slaves were highly trained ‘girls and boys’ of an indiscriminate age, held to ‘sing, dance and entertain the caliph’ and his cohorts.
+The book merely hints at the fact they were sex slaves, kept for the pleasure of men.
+My blood boiled on reading the quote on sex slavery being something to aspire to in ancient Samarra.
+This told me how horrific and dangerous life must have been for women and children outside of the court for this to be a preferable option.

-The beautiful yet despondent women’s faces were the last remaining fragments of evidence of their enslaved lives.
+The beautiful yet despondent women’s faces are the remaining fragments of evidence of their enslaved lives.
 Such a flimsy reminder of their paltry, insignificant existence as objects of pleasure for wealthy and powerful men.

 Their story and faces inspired my art piece entitled ‘Dysfunctional Objects’.
-Their hopeless visages are hand drawn on to beach worn tiles, then wired length-ways so the melancholy expressions peer as if from behind the bars of captivity.
-The mother of pearl points represents the natural beauty and grace of the women, however each piece sports a flaw or scar; the taint of patriarchy, as the innocence of these girls and boys is removed when becoming highly trained in the art of sexually pleasing men.
+Their hopeless visages are hand-drawn on to beach worn tiles, then wired length-ways so the melancholy expressions peer as if from behind the bars of captivity.
+The mother of pearl spears represent the natural beauty and grace of the women, however each piece sports a flaw or scar; the taint of patriarchy, as childhood innocence is crushed by the highly trained art of sexually pleasing men.
 They are ritualistically prepared to be repeatedly molested and raped for the pleasure of the caliph and his familiars.